Voodoo Knowledge:

-As for Louisiana, it was a French and Spanish colony territory; Haitians migrated and influenced their politics, their culture, their religions, and their people.
-Voodoo is a big deal for Haitians as some of us believe that we gained our independence solely because we were guided by the spirit of Erzuli Dantor in Bois Caiman, in 1791, in a ceremony where the mambo was possessed by her spirit (Erzuli Dantor), as they sacrificed a black pig for her to enable them to go into battle and win.
+As for Louisiana, it was a French territory before being sold to the United States.
+At that point in time, Haitians migrated and influenced their politics, their culture, their religion, and their people.
+Voodoo is a big deal for Haitians as some believe that they gained their independence solely because they were guided by the spirit of Erzuli Dantor in Bois Caiman in 1791, in a ceremony where the mambo was possessed by Erzuli's spirit (Erzuli Dantor), and they sacrificed a black pig for her, so she could ensure they go into battle and win.

-Some Haitians are proud to practice voodoo and some others deny this religion altogether, since, most see only the bad side of the religion as some Houngans, Bokors, and mambos use black magic for their own personal gain, to abuse others.
-Nonetheless, they usually get what's coming for them, these characters never end well.
-Others, think that Voodoo is a pagan religion as the followers or practionners cannot speak to their God directly, they go through the lwas or loas to get their prayers answered and subsequently, they have to do offerings and sacrifice something for those spirits to finally answer them.
-As the saying goes: "yo sevi lwa" which means "They are serving the lwas'.
+Others think that Voodoo is a pagan religion as the followers or practitioners cannot speak to God directly.
+They go through the lwas or loas to get their prayers answered and subsequently, they have to do offerings and sacrifice something for those spirits to answer them finally.
+As the saying goes: "yo sevi lwa" which means "They are serving the lwas or spirits", as opposed to serving God the mighty one directly!

 Have you ever seen this movie named "Voodoo" starring Corey Feldman?
 It is one of the most accurate voodoo movies out there.